sparcityeu/SparseBase/docs/pages/explanations/sparse_format.md

 ## Sparse Format Interface

 SparseFormat interface have three variable templates; `IDType`, `NNZType`, and `ValueType`. `IDType` is related to the size of the dimensions, where the largest dimension must be in the range of type `IDType`.
-Likewise, `NNZType` is related to the number of non-zeros stored, where the number of non-zeros must be in the range of type `NZType`.
+Likewise, `NNZType` is related to the number of non-zeros stored, where the number of non-zeros must be in the range of type `NNZType`.
 Lastly, `ValueType` represents the type of the `vals` data member, which stores the weight of the connections.
 For instance, for a road network, `ValueType` can be a floating-point number representing the distance in between, or, for a social network, it can be of type void since the connections may not have a weight attached.

 ```cpp
 template <typename IDType, typename NNZType, typename ValueType> class SparseFormat {